California Estate Planning and Probate Lawyers and Attorneys

 Generally, the costs will include the California estate planning lawyer’s charges for discussing your estate plan with you and for preparing your will, trust agreement, power of attorney or other necessary legal documents.

-Some estate planning lawyers charge a flat fee for estate planning services.
+Some estate planning lawyers in California charge a flat fee for estate planning services.
 Others charge on an hourly basis or use a combination of both types of fees.
 (Back to the Top)

 18. How do I find a qualified California estate planning lawyer or attorney?